kcarloni/TemperedEnsembleMCMC.jl/README.md

         - Fixed ladder of exponentially scaling temps, T = [1, dT^1, dT^2, ...]
           for user-input ladder size (`ntemps`) and dT (`dtemps`).
+	- walkers 'w' are distributed to the ladder rungs by modular arithmetic, ie. the rung 'r' of a walker index 'w' is 'r = (w-1) % ntemps'
-        - Control of the overall likelihood of proposing temperature swaps at any step via `prob_propose_swap`; default = 0.1.
+        - Users can control of the overall likelihood of proposing temperature swaps at any step via `prob_propose_swap`; default = 0.1.